alphagov/govuk-design-system/src/patterns/confirm-a-phone-number/index.md

 If the user follows the ‘Not received a text message?’ link, allow them to check which mobile number they entered, and to change it if necessary.
 This prevents the user becoming stuck if they entered a mobile number incorrectly.
 Do not allow the user to change the number when they're signing in.

-{{ example({group: "patterns", item: "confirm-a-phone-number", example: "resend-first-time", html: true, nunjucks: true, open: false}) }}
+{{ example({ group: "patterns", item: "confirm-a-phone-number", example: "resend-first-time", html: true, nunjucks: true, open: false }) }}

 When the user requests a new code, send them a new one.
 The new code should have its 15 minute time limit.
 The previous code should remain valid within its original time limit.